How to Get Rid of Aphids Permanently (Easily and Naturally)

 The viruses mottle, yellow, or curl leaves and stunt plant growth.

-1. Always remember, prevention is better than cure
+1. Always remember prevention is better than cure

 Here is how to prevent aphids:

 Keep the plant healthy by providing appropriate nutrition, water and pruning where necessary.
-Aphids and other bugs have a strong sense for weak struggling plants.
+Aphids and other bugs have a strong sense for weak, struggling plants.

 2. Use push and pull strategy

-3. Use yellow stick traps
+3. Use yellow sticky traps

-4. Use natural enemies otherwise known as biological control of aphids
+4. Use natural enemies, otherwise known as biological control of aphids

 how to get rid of aphids